-Cesare Prandelli's men took a significant step on the road to Rio courtesy of goals from Riccardo Montolivo, Daniele De Rossi and their enigmatic Manchester City strikerItaly strengthened their grip on top spot of Group B by making light of the dismissal of Pablo Osvaldo to defeat Denmark 3-1 at San Siro on Tuesday night.
+Cesare Prandelli's men took a significant step on the road to Rio courtesy of goals from Riccardo Montolivo, Daniele De Rossi and their enigmatic Manchester City strikerItaly strengthened its grip on top spot in 2014 World Cup qualifying Group B by overcoming the dismissal of Pablo Osvaldo to defeat Denmark 3-1 at San Siro on Tuesday night.

-Having withstood intense early pressure, the Azzurri stunned the visitors with two goals in the space of four minutes through Riccardo Montolivo and Daniele De Rossi, to put themselves in a commanding position with half-time looming.
+Having withstood intense early pressure, the Azzurri stunned their visitors with two goals in the space of four minutes through Riccardo Montolivo and Daniele De Rossi to put themselves in a commanding position with halftime looming.

-However, William Kvist halved the home side's advantage with a volley before Osvaldo gave the Danes further reason for optimism by getting himself dismissed early in the second-half.
+However, William Kvist halved the home side's advantage with a volley before Osvaldo gave the Danes further grounds for optimism by getting himself dismissed early in the second half.

 Mario Balotelli came to the Azzurri's aid, though, converting a terrific pass from the equally influential Andrea Pirlo to clinch a win that saw the Euro 2012 runners-up make it 10 points from a possible 12 so far in Group B.

 Indeed, the on-loan Juventus man really should have done better after being picked out by the marauding Lars Jacobsen inside the opening three minutes.
-Christian Eriksen then stung the palms of Morgan De Sanctis with a terrific drive from distance as the visitors continued to dominate.
-But, Italy gradually began to gain a foothold in the game and were desperately unfortunate not to open the scoring 18 minutes in, when Claudio Marchisio unleashed a sublime curling effort from the edge of the area that seemed destined for the top corner until Simon Kjaer popped up to block on the line.
+Christian Eriksen then stung the palms of Morgan De Sanctis with a terrific drive from distance as the visitors continued to dominate, but Italy gradually began to gain a foothold in the game and was desperately unfortunate not to open the scoring 18 minutes in, when Claudio Marchisio unleashed a sublime curling effort from the edge of the area that seemed destined for the top corner until Simon Kjaer popped up to block on the line.

 Moments later, though, De Sanctis came to the Azzurri’s rescue again, somehow managing to keep out a low drive from Kvist with his knees.
-It was a highly unorthodox but undeniably crucial intervention from the Napoli goalkeeper, because Italy broke the deadlock with their next attack.
-Montolivo arrowed a ball into the bottom corner of the Danish net after latching onto a sublime lay-off from Balotelli.
+It was a highly unorthodox but undeniably crucial intervention from the Napoli goalkeeper because Italy broke the deadlock with its next attack, Montolivo arrowing a ball into the bottom corner of the Danish net after latching onto a sublime lay-off from Balotelli.

-Denmark were still coming to terms with that setback when Italy struck again, with Pirlo outfoxing Michael Silberbaeur on the right-hand side before crossing for De Rossi to head home.
+Denmark was still coming to terms with that setback when Italy struck again, Andrea Pirlo outfoxing Michael Silberbaeur on the right-hand side before crossing for De Rossi to head home.

-The visitors were well and truly reeling, but they deservedly dragged themselves back into contention right on the stroke of half-time when the impressive Kvist guided a side-footed volley, from a deflected Jacobsen cross, past De Sanctis.
+The visitors were well and truly reeling now but they deservedly dragged themselves back into contention right on the stroke of halftime when the impressive Kvist guided a side-footed volley from a deflected Jacobsen cross past De Sanctis.

-There was no way back for Denmark thereafter, meaning their hopes of qualifying for the 2014 World Cup are now hanging by a thread, with just two points to their name after three games played.
-Italy, by contrast, are already well on the way to Rio.
+There was no way back for Denmark thereafter, meaning its hopes of qualifying for the World Cup are now hanging by a thread, with just two points after three games played.
+Italy, by contrast, is already well on the way to Rio.